 Before looking at the photos, look at the apartment dimensions and floor plan if provided (and if not, ask).
 Be aware of which photos are missing.
 Five pictures of the lobby and one of the living room is a bad sign.
 If you don’t see a bathroom or a kitchen photo, there may be a good reason.
 On the other hand, sometimes, a poorly photographed home may be a good deal.
 The seller may be in a hurry to move and did not have the time to “style” their home.

 Look for tip-offs in the description such as cozy, intimate, great starter home, bring your contractor, cash preferred.
-Excessive verbiage about the gym and nearby restaurants may mean that there is not much good to say about the apartment.
+Excessive verbiage about the gym and nearby restaurants may mean that there is nothing good to say about the apartment.
 Check or call to see if it is a ground floor or walk-up when not disclosed in the listing.

 Get your feet on the ground before your head gets in the clouds.
-When you see a listing that fits your requirements in terms of location, price, layout, and size, visit it as soon as possible.
+When you see a listing that fits your requirements regarding location, price, layout, and size, visit it as soon as possible.
 Take advantage of open houses so that you thoroughly familiarize yourself with your preferred neighborhoods.